chainbonds/qPools-contract/README.md

 # qPools-contract

+This githubs consists of two modules:

+### qpools-sdk
+This is the typescript library that interfaces with the Solana program, written in typescript.
+You can find more information [here](./qpools-sdk/README.md)

+### solbond
+This is the "smart-contract" / Solana program written in Rust.
+You can find more information [here](./solbond/README.md)

 ## Serpius Endpoint

 The Serpius Endpoint currently is on version v4.0.0.
 The file-structure it should delpoy looks like the following.